Self-test loss functions for learning weak-form operators and gradient flows: Self-test loss functions

 \section{Self-test loss functions}

-We first introduce the self-test loss function in a generic \emph{weak-form operator learning} problem that covers weak-form PDEs and gradient flows.
-Then, we apply it to the examples in Section \ref{sec:exampleList}.
-In particular, we construct loss functions assuming that the data pairs are noiseless and in a continuum.
-In practice, the data will be discrete and noisy, and we approximate the loss function using the discrete data; see Sections \ref{sec:stloss-weakPDEs}--\ref{sec:stloss-GF} for details.
+We first formulate the self-test loss function within a general \emph{weak-form operator learning} setting that includes both weak-form PDEs and gradient flows.
+The formulation is then illustrated through the running examples.
+For clarity, we derive the loss functions under the assumption of continuous noiseless data, before discussing how they are approximated from discrete, noisy measurements in practice.